civicledger/waterledger-dashboard/README.md

 ### Contracts API and provider

 While the actual process of building and viewing the app is straight-forward, there are actually a number of complex dependencies to a working application.
-The main one is that WaterLedger explicitly **requires** an API.
+The main one is that Water Ledger explicitly **requires** an API.
 The contents of the API are not publicly available, but the relevant behaviour is to serve via standard HTTP `GET` requests a JSON file with the ABI and address, which are needed to create a working Ethereum contract instance.

 Additionally, you will need to have available a local development blockchain.
 We typically run the [Ganache GUI](https://www.trufflesuite.com/ganache).
 The settings required for that are as shown in the `.env` example above, so modify to suit your preference.